Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Working in Norway

-As an international student, you are allowed to work in Spain without restrictions or with a student visa for 20 hours per week.
+As an international student, you are allowed to work in Norway without restrictions or with a student visa for 20 hours per week.

-During semester breaks, students from outside the EU/EEA and Switzerland can also work without restrictions.
 Typical part-time jobs for students include waitering, tutoring, or working in retail.
-With a part-time job, you can at least cover some of your living expenses while studying in Norway.
-At the same time, you will get to experience the country and its people up close – a very unique experience.
+With a part-time job, you can at least cover some of the costs of studying in Spain.
+At the same time, you will get to experience the country and its people firsthand – a very unique experience.

 Student Loan or Educational Fund